gangachris/gangachris.com/content/posts/05 - solidity.md

 In Object Oriented Programming, a class is usually a collection of member variable and methods, where the variables represent state, while the methods are used to execute code that usually modify the state.
 The same concept applies to Solidity.

 A Contract is mainly collection of state variables and methods.
-In addition to these, function modifiers, events, enums and struct types can also be found inside a contract.
+In addition to these, _function modifiers_, _events_, _enums_ and _struct types_ can also be found inside a contract.
 We'll look at them in detail in the contract section.
-In the above example the state variable is uint data, and the methods are constructor and transfer.
+In the above example the state variable is _uint data_, and the methods are _constructor_ and _transfer_.

 > A constructor is usually called when an instance is created and is therefore used to instantiate most of the state variables in a contract